 Here is everything you need to know on the help available if you're not working during the lockdown and how to apply:

 What help is available?

-Universal Credit is available for people who are out of work or on a low household income (this can be worked out using ), aged over-18 and under pension age, and have less than £16,000 in household savings.
+Universal Credit is available for people who are out of work or on a low household income (this can be worked out using this benefits calculator), aged over-18 and under pension age, and have less than £16,000 in household savings.